 - 1. Establish a connection (not a link) to the DUT. - 2.
-Use a Traffic Generator to send the DUT enough FLP bursts spaced between 2 ms and 10 ms to put it into the ACKNOWLEDGE DETECT state (see Test #28.2.1: Ability Match). - 3.
+Use a Traffic Generator to send the DUT (n) FLPs with the Acknowledge bit not set spaced between 2 ms and 10 ms to put it into the ACKNOWLEDGE DETECT state. - 3.
 Observe whether the DUT entered the ACKNOWLEDGE DETECT state. - 4.
-Repeat steps 1-3 varying the spacing of the FLPs until the DUT range at which DUT enters the ACKNOWLEDGE DETECT state and does not enter the ACKNOWLEDGE DETECT state is found.
+Repeat steps 1-3 varying the spacing of the FLPs until the range at which the DUT enters the ACKNOWLEDGE DETECT state and does not enter the ACKNOWLEDGE DETECT state is found.